-Pop Vocal Workshop focuses on some primary repertoire of, and highlighting the characteristics of - Classic Pop music of this class is to bring students together to experiment of the 60's, 70's and 80's.
+Classic Pop Workshop focuses on some primary repertoire of, and highlighting the characteristics of - Classic Pop music of the 60's, 70's and 80's.
 Artists studied include: James Taylor, Carol King, the Beatles, Linda Ronstadt, Dionne Warwick, Elton John, Madonna, Stevie Wonder, and a few more current artists.
-This course meets twice per week and includes a vocal repertoire prep lecture (EW Prep), in which the instructor outlines the characteristics that delineate the style, works with students on any appropriate technical or theoretical topics, and establishes the criterion by which students will be assessed.
-On a second day, students play the song of the week with professional musicians.
-Meets 2x/week, for one hour, each.
+This course meets twice per week and includes a one-hour vocal repertoire prep lecture (EW Prep), in which the instructor outlines the characteristics that delineate the style, works with students on any appropriate technical or theoretical topics, and establishes the criterion by which students will be assessed.
+In the second hour and then on the second day, students play the song of the week with professional musicians.
+This course consists of a one-hour lecture and two hours of lab.
 This course may be taken as an elective.